Marathon Man (1976)

 [and the probe tool]

 Christian Szell: Discomfort.
 Now which of these I next apply?
 That decision is in your hands.
 So... take your time... and tell me... is it safe?

 Babe: Please, stop.
 Please, stop.
 Please.

-Janeway: He ran the experimental camp in Auchswitz, where they called him "The White Angel" - "Die Weisse Engel" - because he has this incredible head of white hair.
-He's probably the most wealthy and most wanted Nazi alive.
+Janeway: He ran the experimental camp at Auchswitz, where they called him "The White Angel" - "The Weisse Engel" - because he has this incredible head of white hair.
+He's probably the wealthiest and most wanted Nazi left alive.
 And he's hiding out somewhere in Uruguay.
-In 1945, Szell let it be known around Auchswitz that he could provide escape for any Jew who is willing to pay the price.
-He started with gold natually, but very quickly worked his way up to diamonds.
-You heard any of this before?
+In 1945, Szell let it be known around Auchswitz that he could provide escape for any Jew who was willing to pay the price.
+He started out with gold naturally, but very quickly worked his way up to diamonds.
+Have you heard any of this before?

-Babe: [raspy] Why did you say "natually" when you said it started with gold?
+Babe: [raspy] Why did you say "naturally" when you said he'd started with gold?